 A source of food, a single highway, a spiritual mentor

 For hundreds of years, Māori lived in settlements along the Whanganui River, which translates to “big harbor” in Māori.

+The 290 kilometer (180 mile) waterway was central to their lives.
 It was where they fished and lived.
 The water was used to treat the sick.
-They considered the river an ancestor -- it was “their source of food, their single highway, their spiritual mentor,” according to a 1999 report on Māori rights to the Whanganui River.
+They considered the river an ancestor – it was “their source of food, their single highway, their spiritual mentor,” according to a 1999 report on Māori rights to the Whanganui River.

 Then, in the 1800s, British colonizers began settling all over New Zealand, including Whanganui.

 It was a tense and often violent time.
 Huge swathes of land were bought in what are now seen as unfair deals – in 1840, a British businessman bought 40,000 acres (16,200 hectares), an area almost three times the size of Manhattan – in exchange for 700 pounds worth of goods, including muskets, umbrellas and musical instruments.
 Other land was violently confiscated from Māori who challenged the authority of the incoming British colonizers.

 As they gained territory, the newcomers imposed new rules over the land and sea.
 Under English law, the river wasn’t seen as one entity.
 It was seen as a patchwork of legally separate parts – water and river beds and air space above the water – all controlled by different laws.
 The parts of the river that were navigable, for instance, were legally separate from the parts that were not.